xueying-F/ENV872-Project_XY_Feng/README.md

 ## Scripts and code

 In code folder:
-* Data Processing
+* Data Processing - Script for downloading data from R package and save as raw data
-* Data wrangling
+* Data wrangling - Script for importing raw dataset and making data neat for analysis and save as processed data.
-* Data exploration (time series, mapping of global data, ect.)
+* Data exploration - Script for exploring data, such time series, mapping of global data, ect.
-* Data analysis
+* Data analysis -  Script for all analysis.

 ## Quality assurance/quality control